guettomusick/giving-assistant-assignment/README.md

 On you browser, navigte to https://localhost:3000, that will open the project and choose a random coupon from the ones present on the CMS.

+If you choose the clean project, you must first go to http://localhost:1337/admin, create and admin user, and add some coupons and add subscription section details.
+I encourage you to use test data first, and then drop the db and start over if you want.

 #### Get a specific coupon

 You can get a specific coupon by usign the souponId query param, https://localhost:3000?couponId=5f2cb0d87d3dae00fc70c1a2